bixb922/crank-organ/doc-software/README.md

 This is the screenshot of the tunelib editor:

 ![tunelib gui](tunelib_pc.png)

+To add files, copy them to the tunelib folder, then update the info with the tunelib editor.

+To remove files, rmove them from the tunelib folder, then update the info with the tunelib editor.

 ## Update tune library through USB
 * Run ```update_tunelib_mc.py```to copy all changes of the tunelib to the microcontroller.
 Only changed files are copied.